gjone124/se_project_react/README.md

 **Images**

-Here are eight sets of screenshots of the project (as of Stage 1) at 12pm, 11/14/2024:
+Here are eight screenshots of the project (as of Stage 1) around 12pm, 11/14/2024:

 Asunción, Paraguay (daytime, clear, hot)